bergwerf/bergwerf.github.io/README.md

 </figure>

 I have worked on a number of projects that involved 3D rendering.
-From this I learned the logic behind the OpenGL/WebGL API, how to accelerate rendering and computation problems via custom shaders, and how to make 3D objects interactive using libraries like `THREE.js`.
+From this I learned the logic behind the OpenGL and WebGL API, how to accelerate rendering and computation problems via custom shaders, and how to make 3D objects interactive using libraries like `THREE.js`.
 Working on 3D graphics is always a treat.

 <br>
 <br>